abhisarxverma/abhisarxverma/README.md

 Also i have very sharp mind in Data Structures and Algorithms.

+Just now on 29 september i deployed **TypeSmart** webapp.

+### Next problem I am going to solve - 👨‍🏫 Smart Classroom Screen Sharing

+> Will build a webapp that empowers teachers to view all student screens in one secure dashboard—making classroom management smarter and more efficient.
+No more walking around to check progress.
+Teachers can monitor activity, guide students in real time, and even share a student's screen with the whole class to highlight great work or explain concepts collaboratively.

 ---

 ## 🚀 **Recent Webapps I deployed [All Open-source]**